31 of the Highest-Paying Online Degrees You Can Pursue

 4. How much does it cost to get an online degree?

 The cost of an online degree varies enormously.
 Online college can be cheaper than traditional college, but that isn't always the case.
-A 2018 survey of officials who coordinate online programs at brick-and-mortar schools found that about three-quarters of them charged the same amount for online offerings as they did for on-campus programs.
+So what do online programs cost compared to traditional, in-person training?
+A 2021 report found that 64% of colleges charged the same amount for online offerings as they did for on-campus programs.
 However, keep in mind that students who study online do not have to budget for on-campus room and board or transportation to get to and from school.

 Online programs typically have other costs as well.
 For instance, students may have to pay technology fees or transcript fees.
 There may also be costs associated with internships or clinical rotations.

 Of course, the cheapest online college is one that doesn't actually charge any fees.
 Did you know that free online schools exist (sort of)?
-Plenty of college-level courses are available for free online, but most do not qualify for college credit, meaning they can't be applied toward an actual degree.
+Plenty of college-level courses are available for free online.
+Most do not qualify for college credit, meaning they can't be applied toward an actual degree.
 And some charge a fee for you to take an exam or receive a certificate of completion.

 Expand Your Potential

 As you can see, the highest-paying online degrees are found in a wide array of academic areas.
-Clearly, completing your training online can be both convenient and lucrative.
+Completing your training online can be both convenient and lucrative.
 So why not explore the job-driven programs available from technical institutes and vocational colleges?
 These types of schools offer flexible training options that can help you achieve your aspirations.
-Just put your zip code into the school finder below to generate a list of possibilities!
+Just put your zip code into the school finder at the top of the page to generate a list of possibilities!

 * Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook.
 Some careers listed may be part of a combined occupation profile (visited June 16, 2023).